-A spectrum including all data can be copied even after several modifications and/or peak fitting with [Modify - Programme-Internal Copying] and pasted into UNIFIT only.
-The export of the image of the activated window via the commonly used 'Copy - Paste' function to other programmes can be done with [File - Copy Image Actve Window (600 dpi)] (see 3.2.16).
+A spectrum including all data can be copied even after several modifications and/or peak fitting with [Modify - Programme-Internal Copying] and pasted into UNIFIT, only.
+The export of the image of the activated window via the commonly used 'Copy - Paste' Windows function to other programmes can be done with [File - Copy Image Actve Window (600 dpi)] (see 3.2.16) or the eauovalent pop-up operation.